 A question I am often asked is, how does the Clareblend Mini compare to Nuface and Myolift?
 Here’s my professional opinion based on my experience.

-As we compare the Clareblend Mini to Nuface, I want to clarify it an apples to oranges comparison – not an apples to apples comparison.
-What I mean by that is, the Nuface is galvanic current, NOT microcurrent.
+As we compare the Clareblend Mini to Nuface, I want to clarify it is an apples to oranges comparison – not an apples to apples comparison.
+What I mean by that is, the Nuface is galvanic current (always at same level), NOT microcurrent (pulsing at various levels).
 Galvanic penetrates product deeper but does not benefit the facial muscles on a long term basis.
 You might get plumper skin but muscle sagging won’t be effectively treated.
+Reason being, pulsing at a constant level fatigues muscle, while a current at varying levels does not.

 The Clareblend Mini runs at 340 microamps and has a variable frequency.
-This means you cannot cause muscle fatigue and will see longer lasting results.
-The Clareblend Mini’s multiple random frequency modulations aids in improved lift and longer lasting results.
-You will see results within a couple of weeks with ongoing improvement and longer lasting results.
+This means you cannot cause muscle fatigue and you can achieve longer lasting results.
+The Clareblend Mini’s multiple random frequency modulations aids in improved lift.
+Some begin to see results within a couple of weeks and with proper ongoing use, improvement will continue.

 The NuFace says to use it daily for 60 days before judging results.
 That’s a lot of treatments!
 Who has time to wait 60 days for results?